Supernatural beings in Slavic religion: Vodyanoy, Vodník

 The vodyanoy is a male water spirit of Slavic origin.
 The Czech and Slovak equivalent is called a vodník, Polish is a wodnik, in Russian it is vodyanoy and vodyanyk in Ukrainian.
 A South Slavic equivalent is vodenjak.
 He is viewed to be particularly malevolent, existing almost exclusively to drown swimmers who have angered him by their boldness.
 Reports of his appearance vary; some tales define him as a naked old man, bloated and hairy, covered in slime, covered in scales, or simply as an old peasant with a red shirt and beard.
 He is also reported to have the ability to transform into a fish.

-The vodyanoy lives in deep pools, often by a mill, and is said to be the spirit of unclean male dead (this definition includes those who have committed suicide, unbaptized children, and those who die without last rites).
+The vodyanoy lives in deep pools, often by a mill, and is said to be the spirit of unclean male death (this definition includes those who have committed suicide, unbaptized children, and those who die without last rites).
 As previously stated, the vodyanoy would drown those who angered him with boasts or insults.
 However, there was no certain protection, as the spirit was particularly capricious.
 Peasants feared the vodyanoy and would often attempt to get rid of the spirit or, failing that, appease him.

 The only people who were generally safe from the vodyanoy's anger were millers and fishermen.
-Millers in particular were viewed to be so close to the vodyanoy that they often became seen as sorcerous figures.
+Millers, in particular, were viewed to be so close to the vodyanoy that they often became seen as sorcerous figures.
 This may be influenced by the belief that millers yearly drown a drunk passerby as an offering to the vodyanoy.
 Fishermen were somewhat less suspect, offering only the first of their catch with an incantation.
 If a vodyanoy favored a fisherman, he would herd fish into the nets.